BuddyNest/hello_world/README.md

-# hello_world
-hello_world is a repository to learn how to handle github.
-I am going to make a Social Networking web site here.
+This is a platform for sharing our codes with each other and to develop our social networking.